FirelyTeam/firely-docs-firely-server/configuration/logsettings.rst

 		* ``{Username}``: Name of the logged in user - if applicable
 		* ``{Application}``: Name of the application (in case other applications are logging to the same sink).
 Is set to ``Vonk`` at the bottom of the logsettings file
 		* ``{Level}``: Level of the log, see the values in :ref:`configure_log_level`
 		* ``{MachineName}``: Name of the machine hosting the Firely Server instance.
-Expecially useful when running multiple instances all logging to the same file.
+Especially useful when running multiple instances all logging to the same file.
 		* ``{RequestId}``: Unique id of the web request, useful to correlate log statements
 		* ``{Message}}``: Actual message being logged
 		* ``{Exception}``: If an error is logged, Firely Server may include the original exception.
 That is then formatted here.